RareCoding/WordLengthAnalyser/README.md

 # 📚 LongestWordFinder

-A simple, interactive Python script that analyzes a `.txt` file containing words (one per line) and helps you:
+A really efficient scirpt that analyses a huge `.txt` file containing words (one per line) and helps you:

+- 📊 Orders the words from longest to shortest
 - 🔍 Find the longest word in the file
-- 📊 Display all words from longest to shortest
 - 🧭 Query a specific word by its length rank

 ---